-Low-angle photos give us a completely different view of the world.
+Low-angle photography gives us a completely different view of the world.

 Most of our lives are spent well above ground level – by the time we are teenagers, we rarely find ourselves crawling around on the floor.
 Yet there’s a whole other world down there, an alternative perspective that provides an eye-opening, even shocking, experience.

-Therefore, when done well, low-angle photography can create genuinely striking shots.
+Therefore, when done well, a low approach can create genuinely striking shots.
 With a bit of low-angle compositional magic, you can show a boring, everyday scene in a new light.

-But how can you capture beautiful images?
+But how can you capture beautiful low-angle shots?
 In this article, I share my top seven tips for amazing results, starting with: